Clevedon Hall Wedding Venue

 How to tie the knot – blogs for brides to be

-A few years ago I was invited to start writing blog posts for a local Clevedon Hall, a local wedding venue.
+A few years ago I was invited to start writing blog posts for Clevedon Hall, a local wedding venue.

 I had misgivings.
 I’m not the most obvious choice when it comes to writing about all things wedding.
 My wife and I lived together for thirty years before finally tying the knot – so what does that say about my RQ (Romance Quotient)?
 Also, 99% of wedding blogs tend to be very girly, written by girly girls.
 A recent list of the top 25 wedding bloggers in the UK included Georgia Tolley, Louise Baltruschat, Annabel Beeforth, Charlotte O’Shea, Emily Pettiford, Jessica Turley – not a Jim in sight.
 They are all, without exception, young (under 35, which is young compared to me).
 The tone of the posts tends (as you would expect) to be feminine, whimsical, innocent, romantic, breathless – quite different from the sort of stuff I’m usually writing about, such as professional indemnity insurance, marketing case studies or B2B web pages.

 However, with every new client I have to put a completely fresh head on and plunge myself into a world I know nothing about.
 If I can write about the Welsh biotech cluster, French skincare products, the Dewalt DCD776S2T-GB 18V 1.5AH Li–ion XR cordless combi-drill, period architectural joinery, luxury Swiss watches, art treasures of Venice and the latest foodie trends then a few posts about weddings shouldn’t be beyond my capabilities.